Gnwin/Gnwin-HTML-CSS-Engr-Godwin-Nwachukwu-Solution-/README.md

 ### Usage

 > Clone the repo.
+> run `npm run sass` to enable sass to watch files.
-> Open the index.html from your browser to view or run live server extension in your text editor
+> Open the index.html from your browser to view or run live server extension in your text editor.
-> Use Chrome as your browser to view this project
+> Use Chrome as your browser to view this project.

 ### Run tests